Marie of the Incarnation (Carmelite): Biography

-A few days later Teresa, appeared to her and informed her that God wished to make use of her to found Carmelite convents in France.
+A few days later Acarie had a vision of Teresa, appearing to her and informing her that God wished to make use of her to found Carmelite convents in France.
 The apparitions continuing, Acarie took counsel and began the work.
-A meeting in which Pierre de Bérulle, future founder of the Oratory of Jesus, Francis de Sales, the Abbé de Brétigny, and the Marillac's took part, decided on the foundation of the "Reformed Carmel in France", 27 July 1602.
-St Frances the Sales was the one who wrote to the pope to obtain authorization and Pope Clement VIII granted the Bull of institution on 23 November 1603.
+A meeting in which Pierre de Bérulle, the future founder of the Oratory of Jesus, Francis de Sales, the Abbé de Brétigny, and the Marillac's took part, decided on the foundation of the Reformed Carmel in France, 27 July 1602.
+Francis the Sales was the one who wrote to the pope to obtain authorization and Pope Clement VIII granted the bull of institution on 23 November 1603.
 The following year some Spanish Carmelites were received into the Carmel of Rue St. Jacques, which became celebrated.
-Mme de Longueville, Anne de Gonzague, Mlle de la Vallieres, withdrew to it; there also Bossuet and Fénelon were to preach.
+Mme de Longueville, Anne de Gonzague, Mlle de la Vallieres, withdrew to it; there also Jacques-Bénigne Bossuet and François Fénelon were to preach.
 The Carmel spread rapidly and profoundly influenced French society of the day.
-Barbara Acarie also cooperated in the new foundations of Pontoise (1605), Dijon (1605) and Amiens (1606).
+Acarie also cooperated in the new foundations of Pontoise (1605), Dijon (1605) and Amiens (1606).
 In 1618, the year of Mme Acarie's death, it numbered fourteen houses.

-Mme Acarie also shared in two foundations of the day, that of the Oratory and that of the Ursulines.
-On 11 November 1611, she, with Vincent de Paul, assisted at the Mass of the installation of the Oratory of France.
-Among the many postulants whom Mme Acarie received for the Carmel, there were some who had no vocation, and she conceived the idea of getting them to undertake the education of young girls, and broached her plan to her holy cousin, Mme. de Sainte-Beuve.
-To establish the new Order, they brought Ursulines to Paris and adopted their rule and name.
+Acarie also shared in two foundations of the day, that of the Oratory and that of the Ursulines.
+On 11 November 1611, she, with Vincent de Paul, assisted at the Mass of the installation of the Oratory in France.
+Among the many postulants whom Acarie received for the Carmel, there were some who had no vocation, and she conceived the idea of getting them to undertake the education of young girls, and broached her plan to her holy cousin, Mme. de Sainte-Beuve.
+To establish the order, they brought Ursulines to Paris and adopted their rule and name.

-When her husband died in 1613, his widow settled her affairs and begged leave to enter the Carmel, asking as a favour to be received as a secular sister in the poorest community.
-In 1614 she withdrew to the monastery of Amiens, taking the name of Marie of the Incarnation.
-Her three daughters had preceded her into the cloister, and one of them, Margaret of the Blessed Sacrament, was sub-prioress at Amiens.
-She made her solemn profession on 8 April 1615, in the course of a prolonged sickness.
+When her husband died in 1613, his widow settled her affairs and begged leave to enter the Carmel, asking as a favour to be received as an extern sister in the poorest community.
+In 1614 she entered the convent of Amiens, taking the religious name Marie of the Incarnation.
+Her three daughters had preceded her into the Carmel, and one of them, Margaret of the Blessed Sacrament, was sub-prioress at Amiens.

+Marie of the Incarnation made her perpetual vows on 8 April 1615, in the course of a prolonged sickness.
 She was heavily influenced by the piety exhibited in the death of St. Francis Xavier, and asserted a desire to die as he had died, namely, bereft of all physical recourse.
 In 1616, for reasons of health, she was sent to the Carmelite convent at Pontoise, where she died at the age of fifty-two.
 St. Francis de Sales considered her death in spiritual poverty as laudable as that of St. Francis Xavier's, who died in utter physical poverty.